ben-houghton/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

   Set up IIS web server role for web tier|None required Enable Windows Auth for VMs|None required
-  Deploy Microsoft Anti-malware to VMs|None required Domain Join VMs|The provided template creates a demo 'treyresearch' domain.
-To ensure that Virtual Machines are correctly joined you can edit the vlues provided in the Deployment screen or edit the parameter configuration in the following files; [/parameters/azure/add-adds-domain-controller.parameters.json](/parameters/azure/add-adds-domain-controller.parameters.json); [/parameters/azure/vm-domain-join.parameters.json](/parameters/azure/vm-domain-join.parameters.json)
+  Deploy Microsoft Anti-malware to VMs|None required Domain Join VMs|Domain joining the Virtual Machines is a post deployment step and must be **manually** completed

 ## Deployment Process

-A deployment for this reference architecture is available on [GitHub](https://github.com/ben-houghton/threetiertemplate/tree/master/templates).
+A deployment for this reference architecture is available on [GitHub](https://aka.ms/ukofficialwebapp).
 The templates can be cloned or downloaded if customisation of parameters are requried.
 The reference architecture is deployed in four stages.
 To deploy the architecture, follow these steps for each deployment stage -

 For Virtual Machines The parameter files include a hard-coded